 We are sustainable

-To further enhance the sustainability of our operations and help us achieve net carbon neutrality by 2023, CTP is now the first European industrial developer to undertake BREEAM certification for its entire portfolio of industrial properties.
+To further enhance and verify the sustainability of our developments and operations, CTP was the first European industrial developer to undertake BREEAM certification for its entire portfolio of industrial and mixed-use properties.
+Since 2021, all new buildings are certified “Very Good” and higher.

 Smart buildings measure energy consumption in real-time and make it possible to identify ways to make building operations even more energy efficient, which helps to save both money and the environment.